shybu9/vulnhub/DEATHNOTE/README.md

  <br>

- * As the web-request is redirection to deathnote.vuln.. go for changing the host
+ * As the web-request is redirecting to deathnote.vuln.. go for changing the host
  ```bash
  nano /etc/hosts
  ```